This dairy-free caramel sauce is so easy to make and uses just four simple ingredients (not including the salt).

 Traditional caramel is made using heavy cream, butter, and sugar.
 Although it sounds like it would be hard to replicate a dairy-free version, it’s actually quite easy.

-1. Add the coconut milk (if it’s hardened, the cream and water will separate, so make sure to scrape it all out), maple syrup, and coconut oil to a saucepan.
+- Add these ingredients to a saucepan: coconut milk (if it’s hardened, the cream and water will separate, so make sure to scrape it all out), maple syrup, and coconut oil.

 Dairy-Free Caramel Sauce Tips